lockpicksecurity/lockpicksecurity.github.io/_posts/2024-11-18-SANS-Holiday-Hack-Challenge-2024.md

 <p><img src="{{site.baseurl}}/images/sans2024/image030.png"></p>

-Once downloaded the python script will need to be executed in the same directory where the folder of extracted images is.
+Once downloaded the python script will need to be executed in the same directory where the folder of extracted images sits.
 Just remember to install all python dependencies.
 Once successful it generated the following image for me (a bit odd but not sure you’ll get the same results).
 I had to invert it horizontally to make it a bit clearer.

 <p><img src="{{site.baseurl}}/images/sans2024/image032.png"></p>